 Shipments in Asia/Pacific totaled 29.9 million units in 2012's fourth quarter, a 1.8 percent decline from the fourth quarter in 2011

-"The latest released ultrabooks which have high computational power and memory can be easily converted into tablets, So I am guessing these ultrabooks will become popular in coming days because you can use it as notebook or you can use it as tablet."
+@Jacob, the latest released ultrabooks which have high computational power and memory can be easily converted into tablets.
+So I am guessing these ultrabooks will become popular in coming days because you can use it as notebook or you can use it as tablet.

 EBN Dialogue enables and encourages you to participate in live chats with notable leaders and luminaries.
 Not only editors and journalists, but the entire EBN community is able to comment and ask questions.
 Listed below are upcoming and archived chats.